jtb/puzzles/_posts/2024-05-06-bits-and-pieces.md

 really nice and highly sought after.
 Others, not so much.
 Most of them are given ids that typically start with 07-...
 So seemed like a great thing to try to catalog.

-The little project has been successful.
+The little experiment has been successful.
 The list is still growing.
 Special thanks to Thomas Jolly who contributed a lot of the data.
 It would be nice if there were pictures attached to each, but I've mostly added to the list by scouring the web and so don't own any of the pictures.
-However, I tried to add links that has pictures, although there is no guarantee that those links will always work.
+However, I tried to add links that contain pictures, although there is no guarantee that those links will always work.
 Hope you find this useful!

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSX54OGGRNaDeFK6o5Jzm3dbGflpRTdlVZLRj5j_FyzdcrnFyyA8BtEwtIfCoZQ-ObcB4WRhXO4frQl/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>